4R3B3LatH34R7/MMRTokenizerXL/README.md

 Dim previousChIsAthat As Boolean
 Dim shiftFfound As Boolean
 Dim legitConsonantFound As Boolean
+    If target.Cells.CountLarge > 1 Then MMRParser = ">1Cell!": Exit Function
     previousChIsAthat = False: shiftFfound = False
     If target.CountLarge = 1 Then
         If target.Value <> "" Then